I John 2:3-17 (web)

 1John 2:15,16 Do not love the world or anything in the world.
 If anyone loves the world, the love of the Father is not in him.
 For everything in the world— the cravings of sinful man, the lust of his eyes and the boasting of what he has and does— comes not from the Father but from the world.

-We are not to love worldiness.
+We are not to love worldliness.
 We are not to conform our desires and goals to the sinful society in which we live, though the society rewards those who do so.
 The passions of the flesh and the praise of men, these are not what are to control the children of God.
-Rather we are to find our greatest satisfaction in doing the will of God.
-We are to seek the things which are eternal, as Moses did:
+"Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
+Then you will be able to test and approve what God’s will is— his good, pleasing and perfect will."
+Rom 12:2

 Passing Away